 Due to inter-patient variability, the recommended dose adjustments may not be optimal in all patients, therefore close monitoring of signs of toxicity is recommended.
 If the strong inhibitor is discontinued, the Kisqali dose should be changed to the dose used prior to the initiation of the strong CYP3A4 inhibitor after at least 5 half-lives of the strong CYP3A4 inhibitor (see sections 4.4, 4.5 and 5.2).

-No dose adjustment is necessary in patients with mild or moderate renal impairment (see section 5.2).
-A starting dose of 400 mg is recommended in patients with severe renal impairment (see section 5.2).
-Caution should be used in patients with severe renal impairment with close monitoring for signs of toxicity.
+No dose adjustment is necessary in patients with mild or moderate renal impairment.
+A starting dose of 200 mg is recommended in patients with severe renal impairment.
+Kisqali has not been studied in breast cancer patients with severe renal impairment (see sections 4.4, 5.1 and 5.2).

-No dose adjustment is necessary in patients with mild hepatic impairment (Child-Pugh class A).
-Patients with moderate (Child-Pugh class B) and severe hepatic impairment (Child-Pugh class C) can have increased (less than 2-fold) exposure to ribociclib and the starting dose of 400 mg Kisqali once daily is recommended (see section 5.2).
+No dose adjustment is necessary in patients with early breast cancer with hepatic impairment (see section 5.2).
+In patients with advanced or metastatic breast cancer, no dose adjustment is necessary in patients with mild hepatic impairment (Child-Pugh class A); patients with moderate (Child-Pugh class B) and severe hepatic impairment (Child-Pugh class C) can have increased (less than 2-fold) exposure to ribociclib and the starting dose of 400 mg Kisqali once daily is recommended (see section 5.2).

 The safety and efficacy of Kisqali in children and adolescents aged below 18 years have not been established.
 No data are available.